Athena Fund Distributes iPads to 3,000 Special Education and Kindergarten Teachers in Israel in 2017

 "We are very excited about the opportunity to help special education teachers and kindergarten teachers in cities and towns across the country, and to enable them to use advanced technology to improve learning and communication with students," said Uri Ben-Ari, Athena Fund's President and Founder.
 "The iPad for Every Special Education project has an amazing effect on the learning and interaction between the student, the teacher and the environment."

-*News Release by Athena Fund: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+(i)Source/Reference: Athena Fund.
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity or length.